pycom/pycom-documentation/content/firmwareapi/pycom/network/wlan.md

 * `scahn` is the start channel number, in scan process scanning will be performed starting from this channels till the total number of channels. it should be less than or equal 14.
 * `nchan` is the total number of channels in the specified country. maximum is 14
 * `max_tx_pwr` Maximum transmission power allowed. see `WLAN.max_tx_power()` for more details.
-* `policy` Is the method when setting country configuration for `WLAN.COUNTRY_POL_AUTO` in STA mode the wifi will aquire the same country config of the connected AP, for `WLAN.COUNTRY_POL_MAN` the configured country parameters will take effect regardless of Connected AP.
+* `policy` Is the method when setting country configuration.
+Possible options are
+  * `WLAN.COUNTRY_POL_AUTO` in STA mode the wifi will aquire the same country config of the connected AP
+  * `WLAN.COUNTRY_POL_MAN` the configured country parameters will take effect regardless of connected AP.

 ### wlan.joined_ap_info()

-Returns a tuple with (bssid, ssid, primary channel, rssi, Authorization method, wifi standard used) of the connected AP in case of STA mode.
+Returns a tuple with `(bssid, ssid, primary channel, rssi, Authorization method, wifi standard used)` of the connected AP in case of STA mode.

 ### wlan.wifi_protocol([(bool PHY11_B, bool PHY11_G, bool PHY11_N)])